 Open Bids vs Direct Offers

-If the Creator does not accept the Direct Offer in time or you decide to cancel the offer, the funds will go back to your Campaign Balance (if you have set one) or to your main balance (if you have not set a Campaign Balance).
+If the Creator does not accept the Direct Offer in time or you decide to void the Offer, the funds will go back to your Campaign Balance (if you have set one) or to your main balance (if you have not set a Campaign Balance).